 The Issue of Intentional Acts in Automobile Accident Injury Cases:

 Automobile liability insurers do not cover “intentional acts.”
 If the insurance company believes the car accident was caused on purpose, the driver’s insurance company will make every effort to avoid paying the claim.
 As soon as the insurance company is notified that their driver is being accused of reckless driving, the adjuster will try to contact you as soon as possible to obtain your statement about what happened.
 When they speak with you, one of the first things they will ask is whether you believe the other driver caused the car accident on purpose.
 If you make the mistake of saying that you believe they caused the car accident on purpose, you may have lost your claim with the insurance company because intentional acts are not covered.

 When someone is driving recklessly, usually all you know is that the other driver intended to blow through a red light, drive extremely fast, or weave dangerously in and out of traffic.
 The reckless driver was most likely not intending to cause the collision – or, at the very least, they were not intending to cause an auto accident.
 All you know is that they violated the traffic laws.
 They were probably driving recklessly to see if they could get away with it – not with the intent of causing an accident, but because they were late or angry about something.

-Evaluating a personal injury claim caused by someone’s negligent behavior during a bout of road rage entails evaluating several different aspects of a claim in order to make sense of how the evaluation process is carried out.
+Evaluating a personal injury claim caused by someone’s negligent behavior during a bout of road rage entails a Dallas personal injury attorney evaluating several different aspects of a claim in order to make sense of how the evaluation process is carried out.